theron-wang/otr4j/README.md

   _a.k.a. "at least the bugs are symmetric in nature :-)"_
 - ✔ Socialist Millionaire's Protocol for OTRv4.
 - ✔ Migrate OTRv4 DAKE state machine into OTRv4 Message state machine.
-- ⌛ Redesigned Double Ratchet algorithm.
+- ✔ Redesigned Double Ratchet algorithm.
 - ⌛ Migrate Ed448-Goldilocks and EdDSA implementation to Bouncy Castle.
   _Requires additions to the BouncyCastle API, as certain necessary operations are not currently supplied._
   - ⌛ ECDH operations
   - _ Basic Scalar-based and Point-based arithmetic operations: addition, subtraction, multiplication. (ring signatures, SMP)
 - _ Support for skipped messages, keeping track of skipped message keys.
 - _ OTRv4 maintenance tasks (<s>session expiration timer</s>, <s>heartbeat timer></s>, refreshing client profile)
+    - TODO consider actual requirements: long-running application that needs to refresh as periodic action in its execution seems far-fetched with 2-week valid profiles.
-- _ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use cases (including all FIXMEs)
+- _ Full implementation of "OTRv3-compatible" + "OTRv4 Interactive" use cases:
-  - _ Full review against the (finalized) OTRv4 spec.
-    _As the specification has been modified during implementation of support in otr4j, a full review against current spec is needed._
-  - _ Stabilize, fix and then guard (AnimalSniffer) the public API offered by otr4j.
 - _ Clean up OTRv2 support.
 - _ Clean up remaining TODOs
-- _ Review comments to spot out-of-date quotes from the spec.
-(Probably better to ignore or generalize.)
 - _ Review and clean up logging statements.
 Ensure that no secret data is exposed through logging.
-Verify if log levels are reasonable.
+- _ Review and clean up comments to spot out-of-date quotes from the spec.

 ## Architectural considerations